sibisai/rentora/README.md

 2. High uptime above 99.99999% availability
 3. User friendly UI/UX
 4. Fast response time for listings and bookings
-5. RModular codebase for ease of updating and additional functionality
+5. Modular codebase for ease of updating and additional functionality